ConsenSysMesh/rimble-ui/example/src/stories/ToastMessage/README.md

 ## How they work

 - They dismiss automatically
-- User are able to dismiss them manually
+- User can dismiss them manually
 - They display one at a time, so if multiple messages are necessary, each one should appear after the previous message.

 # Rimble's generic toast components: